cadin/panels/docs/cutscenes.md

 When your callback function runs, you can stop calling `Panels.update()` and resume your normal game loop.
 It's up to your game code to keep track of when a cutscene is running, and to send the appropriate comic data table each time a cutscene starts.

+## Branching Cutscenes

+If your cutscene has a branching multiple choice ending, you can receive the user's choice in your callback function.
+Panels will send back the `target` parameter from the `advanceControls` option the user selected.

+An example of a branching cutscene ending is shown in the [example project](https://github.com/cadin/panels-cutscene-example).

 ## Credits